jgarzarebel/Base12Mathematics/README.md

-!
-This README file is under development.

-# Base 12 Mathematics
+# Base 12 Mathematics 🔢

 This project is dedicated to understanding the Base 12 Mathematics concepts shared by the Taygetean and Swaruunian team.